AndreWongZH/ip/docs/README.md

 ### Toggling task done `done`
 Toggles the status of the task.

 If task is currently not done, set task to be done.

 If task is currently done, set task to not done.

 #### Format:
+- The index corresponds to the numbers at the side of the `list` command.

 `done <INDEX>`

 #### Examples: